iterative/dvc.org/static/docs/get-started/initialize.md

 control management system, but for the best experience we recommend using DVC on top of Git repositories.

-If you don't have a directory for this project already, create it now with these
+If you don't have a directory for this <abbr>project</abbr> already, create it now with these commands:
-commands:

 ```dvc
 $ mkdir example-get-started